Egyptian Food Facts for Travelers

 The answer here depends on what you mean by healthy or safe.
-If be safe we are talking about not getting sick, then you need to stay away from street foods, and pick only reputable restaurants and you will be okay.
+If by safe we are talking about not getting sick, then you need to stay away from street foods, and pick only reputable restaurants and you will be okay.
 Egyptian food is so diverse that you can find different types of ‘healthy’: Organic, vegan, made of fresh ingredients, or made with certain ingredients that you consider suitable for your diet.
 You need to be informed about the main ingredients of each dish and how it is made.
 I give you this information here.
 In some cases ‘safe’ can be very specific to your case if you do not have reasonable level of tolerance for some foods or food ingredients such as fat, eggs, beans, etc.

 The listing below give you some facts not only about the type of foods, but also whether these food are common in breakfast, lunch, or dinner.
 I also mention when a food is more common in certain events, celebrations, or social activities.

 Egyptian Breakfast Foods